hotdoy/grav-theme-wheat/README.md

 ## Github Actions

-The theme comes with Github Actions already setup for deploying and purging Cloudflare on release.
+The theme comes with some Github Actions for deploying and purging Cloudflare on release.

-In order to get them up and running, all you need to do is create the necessary Github Secrets.

-You can then create a new ftp account trough cPanel, with the root folder pointing to the location of the theme and add the credentials as Github Secrets (from your repo, go to settings, then Secret from the sidebar).
+To get the deployment up and running, you need to create a new ftp account trough cPanel, with the root folder pointing to the location of the theme and add the credentials as Github Secrets (from your repo, go to settings, then Secrets from the sidebar).

 [more...](https://github.com/SamKirkland/FTP-Deploy-Action)